Ohio divorce timeline

 In order to get divorced in Ohio, you must meet these requirements:

-- You have lived in Ohio for at least six months.
+- You or your spouse must have lived in Ohio for at least 6 months.

-- You or your spouse have lived in the county where you currently live for 90 days.
+- You or your spouse must have lived in the county where you are filing for at least 90 days.
+Learn more about deciding what county to file in.

 You do not have to be legally separated before getting divorced.